 A man who led his life by inspirations not by calculations.
 A Philanthropist, an investor and a fighter: who fought with dyslexia from early childhood and became one of the most successful men in USA’s history.
-Meet C Edward McVaney who co-founded JD Edwards on March 1977.
+Meet C Edward McVaney, the co-founder of JD Edwards on March 1977.

 McVaney graduated from Iowa State Teacher’s College (now the University of Northern Iowa) with a Bachelor of Science degree in Mechanical Engineering.
 His passion for computers made him realize his dream of setting up a successful firm.

 Birth Date: December 29th, 1940.
 Omaha, Nebraska USA.